roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Now in your terminal run `yarn` from top-level directory to get the monorepo hoisted dependencies installed.

-All that we've added here is a `scripts` section.
+The only change we’ve made to this `package.json` is that we’ve added a `scripts` section with a single script to start the React app.
 By adding `start:react` we can now run `yarn start:react` from our top-level directory and it will fire up the project we just built in `./littlebutton-react` without the need for `cd`'ing — super convenient!

     We'll tackle Vue and Svelte next.
 It turns out that we can take a pretty similar approach for both of these as they use Single File Components aka [SFC].
 Basically, you get to mix HTML, CSS, and JavaScript all into one single file.
 Whether you like SFC or not, it's certainly adequate enough for building out presentational or primitive UI components.